Pyomo/pyomo/doc/OnlineDocs/modeling_extensions/dae.rst

 Keyword arguments for applying a finite difference transformation:

+'nfe'
-'nfe': The desired number of finite element points to be included in the discretization.
+    The desired number of finite element points to be included in the discretization.
 The default value is 10.

+'wrt'
-'wrt': Indicates which :py:class:`ContinuousSet<pyomo.dae.ContinuousSet>` the
+    Indicates which :py:class:`ContinuousSet<pyomo.dae.ContinuousSet>` the
     transformation should be applied to.
 If this keyword argument is not specified then the same scheme will be applied to every :py:class:`ContinuousSet<pyomo.dae.ContinuousSet>` .

+'scheme'
-'scheme': Indicates which finite difference method to apply.
-Options are
-    'BACKWARD', 'CENTRAL', or 'FORWARD'.
+    Indicates which finite difference method to apply.
+Options are 'BACKWARD', 'CENTRAL', or 'FORWARD'.
 The default scheme is the backward difference method.